nighthawkcoders/APCSA/_posts/2022-10-10-PBL-deployment_files.md

 For NGINX files please start the filename with T# (as Mr. M said).

 > I've seen some issues when working with docker containers with duplicate container names in the docker-compose files in different projects.
 Therefore, please replace "web" in docker-compose with "web_t#" to ensure each container has a unique name (period 2) & replace "javaspring_v1" w/ "javaspring_v1_t#" in docker-compose.yml

+## Docker, Issues requirements
+> Using docker-compose.yml establish a method to version and name container.
+Consider how this version can be unified with Git and Issues.

 ## Sample Names from Yeung's CSP
 > Here is project naming example for GitHub Projects P4 and P5 from Mr Yeung